psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 and it shows up as *modified*.
 This is a good moment to record these changes.
 Note that `datalad save` would save **all** modifications in the dataset at once!
 If you have several modified files, you can supply a path to the file or files you want to save.
-We will it this way, and record two separate changes:
+We will do it this way, and record two separate changes:

 ~~~